 |Rate||Any rate or no rate.|

-|REGULARITY||The rhythm will be a nearly flat line.|
+|Asystole Regularity||The rhythm will be a nearly flat line.|

-|RATE||There is no rate.|
+|Rate||There is no rate.|

-|P WAVE||There are no P waves present.|
+|P Wave||There are no P waves present.|

-|PR Interval||PRI is unable to be measured due to no P waves being present|
+|PR Interval||PR interval is unable to be measured due to no P waves being present.|

 |QRS||There are no QRS complexes present.|